vinayaksh42/UnCheckGuard-docker/README.md

 ├── src/                     # Java program (client-library analysis)
 ```
 More information about each script can be found in the [`scripts/`](./scripts) folder’s README.
+The `src/` folder contains the Java application responsible for analyzing client applications as well as libraries.

 ---